 Nihon Teien Matsuri--Japanese Garden Festival volunteer

-Festival volunteers--The 2020 festival happens on Saturday, September 26!
+Festival volunteers--The 2020 festival was canceled, but we plan a virtual event.
+This annual event takes place on the fourth Saturday of September.
 We help with many aspects of conducting the annual festival.
 The work on the Festival begins several months in advance of the event.
 Finding the sponsors, entertainers, speakers, exhibits and volunteers for each year's Festival takes creativity, networking and organizational savvy.
 We can use your help preparing displays.

 On the day of the event, we need volunteers to help set-up and take-down, collect donations, help out in the boutique, lead tours in the garden, sell the history books and coloring books, and lead children's activities.
 Some years, we need small (Japanese size) models for the Kimono style show.

 The Japanese Garden, 9700 France Ave S., Bloomington, MN 55431, US

 Vision Statement: The Normandale Japanese Garden (Nihon Teien) is an authentic traditional Japanese Garden in North America that provides a special experience to each and every visitor; a Garden open year round to the community; a place where the unique skills and techniques that are necessary to create a Japanese garden are observed, cherished, learned; where specialized interpretation of cultural traditions and elements of the Nihon Teien ensure the continuance for many generations in the future.